If an Act of God, such as Coronavirus, Makes a Contract Impossible to Complete, What Happens?

 - How Does the Law Treat Contracts Made Impossible Due to a Pandemic?

 - What Happens if a Contract Cancelled because of Coronavirus?

 - If a Contract Gets Cancelled because of Coronavirus Do I Get Deposits Back?

 - What Happens to Contracts when a State of Emergency is Declared?

 - Are Businesses Required to Fulfill Contracts Despite Coronavirus?

 A Helpful Guide For How to Determine and Understand When Speculative Alternative Theories May Present a Reasonable Doubt

 Generally, when a force majeure incident occurs, being an incident that is unforeseen and arises by nature, such as storm, disease, among other things, if such an incident results in a party to a contract being incapable of performing the contract, and the contract stated that the party, or parties, would be excused from performance in circumstances of a force majeure incident of the kind that occurred, the party is excused from performance and the failure to perform is viewed legally as a non-breach.
-With this said, the opposite is also sometimes true whereas a force majeure clause may be written in such a way as to, instead of negating continuing obligations, be imposing of continuing obligations.
+However, sometimes the opposite is true whereas a force majeure clause may also be written to impose continuing obligations rather than negating continuing obligations.

 Generally, unless a contract contains a force majeure clause that includes pandemic with the prescribed incidents and is therefore triggered by the Covid19 Crisis, or the contract is made absolutely impossible by Covid19 as a reasonably unforeseeable circumstance and therefore captured by the Frustrated Contracts Act, R.S.O.
 1990, c.
 F.34, the contract remains alive with the rights and obligations within being legally enforceable.